UrbanHak/miami-dao/README.md

-# Miami Dade DAO - Community Onboarding Platform
+# Miami Dade DAO - Community Platform

-A modern web platform for onboarding new members to the Miami Dade DAO community, providing access to Community ID registration and governance participation.
+A modern web platform for onboarding new members to the Miami Dade DAO community, providing access to South Florida resources like ducation, libraries, parks and recreation through the Miami Community ID.

 ## About Miami Dade DAO

 Miami Dade DAO is building the future of decentralized governance and community empowerment in Greater Miami through innovative blockchain technology.
-Our platform enables residents to participate in democratic decision-making for Miami Dade County initiatives through secure, blockchain-verified community identity.
+Our platform enables residents to participate in decision-making for Miami Dade County initiatives through secure, blockchain-verified community identity.

 ## Features